Amanda Black: 2015–2018: Career beginnings and Amazulu

 She had taken part in three editions of Idols South Africa but became fans' favourite at the Season 11 of the talent show in which she made it to the top 7.
 In view of pursuing her music career, she moved to Johannesburg in January 2016, where she was approached by Ambitiouz Entertainment, who offered her a recording contract.

 On 1 July 2016, she released her first official single, "Amazulu" – a song off her debut studio album, Amazulu.
-The song received over 4 million views on YouTube.
+The song received more than 4 million views on YouTube.
 On 11 November 2016, she released her long anticipated debut album Amazulu through Ambitiouz Entertainment to commercial success and positive critical review.
-Under a month after its release, the album sold over 31,000 copies, which led the Recording Industry of South Africa to certify it platinum.
+Under a month after its release, the album sold more than 31,000 copies, which led the Recording Industry of South Africa to certify it platinum.
 It also earned her nominations in five categories both at the 16th edition of the Metro FM Music Awards, and at the 2017 South African Music Awards each.
 She also got nominated for Viewers Choice: Best International Act at the 2017 edition of the BET Awards.

 On 20 July 2018, she released "Kahle", which gained more than a million views on YouTube.